yumauri/effector-storage/README.md

 ## FP helpers

-There are `persist` forms to use with functional programming style.
-You can use them, if you like, with domain hook or `.thru()` store method:
+There are special `persist` forms to use with functional programming style.
+You can use them, if you like, with Domain hook or `.thru()` store method:

 ```javascript
 import { createDomain } from 'effector'